19bufordcarl/CarlRPG/Myth & Shadow/Magic/Crafting/Weapon Oils.md

 ### Paralyzing Oil

 *10000 Coins of Mythril*
-When the target is hit, they make a [DC](../../Game%20Procedures/Core%20Procedures/DC.md) (10 + Crafter's [Level](../../Player%20Characters/Derived%20Statistics/Level.md)) [Physical Defense](../../Player%20Characters/Derived%20Statistics/Physical%20Defense.md) check.
+When the target is hit, they make a [DC](../../Game%20Procedures/Core%20Procedures/DC.md) (10 + Crafter's [Level](../../Player%20Characters/Derived%20Statistics/Level.md)) [Physical Defense](../../Player%20Characters/Derived%20Statistics/Physical%20Defense.md) [Check](../../Game%20Procedures/Core%20Procedures/Check.md).
 On a failure, they are [Paralyzed](../../Game%20Procedures/Conditions/Paralyzed.md).
 They may repeat this check at the start of their [Turn](../../Game%20Procedures/Core%20Procedures/Turn.md).